-Public Works will re-open our front counter to the public on July 6 and start providing some modified services.
-Our hours will be 8 – 5, with closure from 12 – 1:30 for sanitation.
+Public Works is open for business.
+Our hours will be 8 – 5, with closure from 12 – 1:30.
 Masks are mandatory in our building, and we ask that you adhere to physical distancing protocol.
 We will have limited services at our front counter and will not be accepting drop in meetings.
 Please contact 805-781-5252 to make an appointment with staff.
 Bus passes can be purchased at the Kiosk on the corner of Osos and Palm or by phone via slorta.org.
 Follow us on Twitter @SLOCountyPWD for the latest updates.

 Follow SLO County Public Works on Twitter